Ernie Jones (politician): 1960 run for mayor

 On March 15, 1960, Jones announced at the closing ceremony of the City of Ottawa Bonspiel at the Ottawa Curling Club that he was intending to run for mayor of the city in the 1960 Ottawa municipal election.
 Jones ran on a platform of "full and ultimate development" of the city, where it would be "recognized as a full co-partner with the federal government in the planning of the National Canada", and "above all ... wants to see that development effect with the least possible cost to the taxpayers as a whole".
 He also wanted the city to diversify away from being just a city of civil servants into a "diversified industrial city (where) its people will have many avenues of employment".
-He also wanted to find new sources of tax revenue, suggesting that crown corportions such as the CBC, the Central Mortgage and Housing Corporation and the National Research Council "should ... be paying a business tax as does any small businessman and factory owner in Ottawa".
+He also wanted to find new sources of tax revenue, suggesting that crown corporations such as the CBC, the Central Mortgage and Housing Corporation and the National Research Council "should ... be paying a business tax as does any small businessman and factory owner in Ottawa".
 In the election, Jones finished a distant third winning just 9,317 votes, over 26,000 votes behind the winner, Charlotte Whitton.